Context-tree weighting and Bayesian Context Trees: Asymptotic and non-asymptotic justifications: Main Results: Bounds and Asymptotics

 \subsection{The posterior predictive distribution}

-Recall that a variable-memory chain $\{X_n\}$ with model $T\in\clT(D)$ and associated parameters $\theta=\{\theta_s;s\in T\}$ is {\em ergodic}, if the corresponding first order chain $\{Z_n:=X_{n-D+1}^n\;;\;n\geq 1\}$ taking values in $A^D$ is irreducible and aperiodic.
+Recall that a variable-memory chain $\{X_n\}$ with model $T\in\clT(D)$ and associated parameters $\theta=\{\theta_s;s\in T\}$ is {\em ergodic}, if the corresponding first order chain $\{Z_n:=X_{n-D+1}^n\;;\;n\geq 1\}$ is irreducible and aperiodic on a possibly strict subset of $A^D$.
 For an ergodic chain $\{X_n\}$ we write $\pi$ for its unique stationary distribution, as long as this notation does not cause confusion with the similar notation used for the posterior distribution $\pi(\theta,T|x)$.
 In order to avoid uninteresting technicalities, whenever we assume that $\{X_n\}$ is ergodic, we implicitly also assume that its stationary distribution $\pi$ gives strictly positive probability to all strings corresponding to contexts $s$ in the model $T$.

 As discussed in Section~\ref{s:MLE}, an important aspect of the \BCT~framework is that the sequential nature of the \CTW~algorithm makes it possible to efficiently compute the posterior predictive distribution, cf.~(\ref{eq:defn}) and~(\ref{eq:defn2}),